-18. Example 1: SurDO2 dive with staged in-water decompression stops PROBLEM: A SurDO2 dive is planned for to 29m with air as the breathing gas.
-The dive is planned as a conventional in-shore dive regulated by the Norwegian Labour Inspection Authority (not NORSOK U-103).
+18. Example: SurDO2 dive PROBLEM: A SurDO2 dive is planned for to 29m with air as the breathing gas.
 What is the longest bottom time that may be planned for and how should the dive be executed?
-SOLUTION: The 30 metre table must be used, the longest bottom time that is allowed is 100 min.
-At the end of the bottom time, the diver should ascend approximately 10 m/min to the 12m stop.
-This will take about 2 min.
-At arrival on 12m the time start running for the 12m water stop.
-The diver should stay at the 12m stop for 9 minutes.
-The decompression time (from start of the ascent from bottom) is now 11 min.
-The divers ascend at a rate of approximately 10 m/min to surface.
-He should be helped with his equipment and has approximately 4 min to undress his diving equipment, to enter the chamber and being recompressed to 15 metres.
+SOLUTION: The 30 metre table must be used, the longest bottom time that is allowed is 50 min.
+At the end of the bottom time, the diver should ascend approximately 10 m/min.
+When the diver pass 12 m water depth the timing for surface interval starts.
+When surfacing, he should be helped with his equipment and has approximately 4 min to undress his diving equipment, to enter the chamber and being recompressed to 15 metres.
 At arrival 15m the time for oxygen breathing time starts running (even if the diver had started oxygen breathing during descent).
 The diver breathes O2 on BIBS and after 15 min at 15 m the chamber is decompressed 10 m/min to 12 metres.
-After 30 min of O2 breathing (15 min at 15 m and 15 min at 12 m) the diver should remove his BIBS-mask for 5 min .
-The running time for oxygen breathing is paused during the air break.
-The diver repeats this sequence of 30 min oxygen breathing twice with an interspaced air break of 5 min.
-The diver has now breathed O2 for a total of 90 min and 116 min have passed since start of ascent (2 min to 12 m water stop, 9 min stop at the 12 m stage, 5 min surface interval, 90 min of oxygen breathing, 10 min air breaks).
-The diver removes his BIBS mask and the chamber is decompressed 10 m/min to surface pressure (1 min).
-The diver is at surface 117 min after the ascent started.
+After 30 min of O2 breathing (15 min at 15 m and 15 min at 12 m) the diver should remove his BIBS-mask and the chamber should be decompressed 10 m/min to surface pressure (1 min).
+The diver is at surface 38 min after the ascent started.